United

 police department with enough characters and sub-plots to suit a

-typical episodic television drama show some fifty years later.
+typical episodic television drama show, some fifty years later.
+Five years later, Jack Hawkins played Gideon of Scotland Yard in a similar premise.

 The principal characters revealed in the film are related to one another in some way.
-The film lays all this out to resolve the main plot for the film, the murder of a police officer.
-Playing the police captain is Hollywood stalwart, Edward G. Robinson.
+The film lays all this out to resolve the main plot of the film, the murder of a police officer.
+Playing the police captain is Hollywood stalwart Edward G. Robinson.
 It is a joy to watch him juggle the script's characters in and out of his precinct.
 The captain has experience on his side.
-Calm and compassionate, he can be tough if necessary, breaking with police protocol in order that justice is served.
+Calm and compassionate, he can be tough if necessary, breaking with police protocol to ensure justice is served.
 He deftly prioritizes the cases that arise and handles each with appropriate timing.
-Some encounters are rather humorous, especially the scenes with Percy Helton (below).
+Some encounters are rather humorous, especially the scenes with Percy Helton (see note below).

 Known